ABOUT

 BIO

-Dr. Marisol Norris is a music therapist, educator, scholar-activist, and cultural worker whose work centers on musical placemaking and health in Black communities.
-She is the founder and CEO of the Black Music Therapy Network, Inc., owner of Aesthetic Healing, LLC, and Director of the Music Therapy and Counseling Masters Program at Drexel University.
-A leading scholar of Black aesthetics in music therapy, Dr. Norris teaches internationally on the liberatory function of artistic processes, expanding the applied use of radical healing frameworks across practice settings, and featured in Rolling Stone and Vogue for her work with artists' community-based care initiatives and centering minoritized voices across music and health.
+Dr. Marisol Norris is a music therapist, counselor, educator, scholar-activist, and cultural worker whose work centers on musical placemaking and health in Black communities.
+She is the founder and CEO of the Black Music Therapy Network, Inc. and owner of Aesthetic Healing LLC.
+A leading scholar of Black aesthetics in music therapy, Dr. Norris teaches internationally on the liberatory function of artistic processes, expanding the applied use of radical healing frameworks across practice settings.
+Her work has been featured in Rolling Stone and Vogue, centering artists' community-based care initiatives and minoritized voices across music and health.

 After receiving bachelor's degrees in Psychology and Vocal Performance and Pedagogy from Historically Black College and University, Oakwood College, she relocated to Philadelphia, PA, and obtained master's and doctoral degrees in Creative Arts Therapies at Drexel University.
 Her professional and supervisory experience has spanned medical and community health settings, including work in acute psychiatric care, trauma and loss, addictions, familial ruptures and repairs, and organizational systems, profoundly deepening her commitment to healing justice and dismantling relational and structural violence through community-based advocacy, education, healing, and action.

-As a healthcare practitioner and organizer not bound by university walls, Dr. Norris co-labors with communities to facilitate justice-oriented arts and health initiatives and community-based care, including the Philadelphia-based project, Lyric & Flow: Songwriting through Trauma, and esperanza spalding's Grammy Award-winning project, Songwrights Apothecary Lab.
+As a healthcare practitioner, organizer, and educator with over thirteen years of teaching in academia, Dr. Norris knows the significance of labor beyond walls.
+Dr. Norris co-labors with communities to facilitate justice-oriented arts and health initiatives and community-based care, including esperanza spalding's Grammy Award-Winning project, Songwrights Apothecary Lab, and the Philadelphia-based projects, Lyric & Flow: Songwriting through Trauma and Philadelphia CeaseFire's Cure Violence Initiative.
 Additionally, she is a core organizing member of the Critical Pedagogies in Arts Therapies Alliance (a transdisciplinary BIPOC initiative that works to transform education and research across arts therapies disciplines), co-founder of the BIPOC Student Fund by Black Arts Therapies Educators providing immediate need-based assistance for BIPOC arts therapy students, and co-founder of the Music Therapy Justice and Equity Research Mentorship Program supporting emerging researchers' critical scholarship.
 Dr. Norris has contributed to extensive anti-racist work in the American Music Therapy Association (AMTA), holding regional and national office, and is currently a member of AMTA's Commission on the Education and Training of 21st Century Music Therapists, tasked to vision equitable future for music therapy education and the profession in the US.

 Over the past thirteen years, Dr. Norris has developed diverse research and community partnerships centering on the health, well-being, and safety of Black and Brown communities.
 She utilizes qualitative and arts-based research approaches to explore the discursive construction of race, gender, sexuality, and class in education and clinical practice settings and emancipatory research that support agented portrayals of Black service recipients' health practices across chronic illness and mental health, and eliminates inequities within Black communities.
 She has contributed to federally-funded qualitative and mixed methods studies on therapeutic programming and technology-based health literacy within low-resourced, Black communities and developed fiscal strategies to support organizational funding initiatives.
 These activities have fostered long-term professional relationships with content experts and arts and health organizations, facilitating multi-site research and institutional partnerships.